benschwarz/amnesia/README.markdown

 ## Why?

 Its always nice to have some statistics to see how everything is performing within your stack.
-Memcached seems to be a  mystery box that people don't really pay alot of attention to.
+Memcached seems to be a  mystery box that people don't really pay a lot of attention to.

 Amnesia tells you how your application is performing, when it misses, when it is running sweet, when you're about to run out of memcached and (perhaps) fall down in a screaming heap.